-Aggregated balance sheet totals of Dutch agencies

-Comparison of balance sheet totals (EURbn)
+Cumulative balance sheet totals of Dutch agencies Comparison of balance sheet totals (EURbn)

-Source: Issuers, NORD/LB Markets Strategy & Floor Research

-Total assets declining, new commitments above prior-year level

-The aggregated balance sheet totals of the agencies included in this Issuer Guide fell in 2021 by EUR 21.9bn to EUR 254.4bn.
-This decline is attributable to the decreasing balance sheet totals at BNG and NWB.
-Conversely, the total assets of FMO rose by EUR +0.3bn year on year.
-With total assets of EUR 149.1bn and EUR 96.0bn respectively, BNG and NWB are the largest institutes by far.
-Despite declining in 2020, the volume of new commitments continued its generally rising trend in 2021.
-While FMO posted a decline of EUR -0.1bn to EUR 1.2bn, the volume of new commitments at BNG and NWB increased by EUR +1.1bn and EUR +1.8bn respectively.
-As such, the cumulative value for 2021 came to EUR 26.1bn, reflecting an increase of EUR +2.8bn versus the value recorded in the prior year.
+Source: Issuers, NORD/LB Markets Strategy & Floor Research Balance sheet totals falling, new commitments down on prior year In 2022, the aggregated balance sheet totals of the agencies included in this Issuer Guide fell by EUR -59.1bn to stand at EUR 195.3bn overall.
+This decline can be attributed to the reduction in total assets seen at BNG and NWB.
+Conversely, total assets at FMO increased by EUR +0.6bn year on year.
+With total assets of EUR 112.1bn and EUR 73.3bn respectively, BNG and NWB are the largest institutes by far.
+The rising trend in the volume of new commitments seen in the previous year was, however, not replicated in 2022.
+While FMO was more or less on a par with the value recorded in the prior year (EUR 1.2bn), the volumes posted by BNG and NWB declined by EUR -0.5bn and EUR -3.5bn respectively, meaning that the aggregated value of new commitments for 2022 came in at EUR 22.1bn.
+This equates to a fall of EUR -4.0bn year on year.

-New commitments of Dutch agencies

-Comparison of new commitments (EURbn)
+New commitments of Dutch agencies Comparison of new commitments (EURbn)

-Source: Issuers, NORD/LB Markets Strategy & Floor Research

-Compliance with leverage ratio considered a challenge

-Since 1 January 2018, agencies have been obliged to fulfil CRR/Basel III regulatory framework conditions, including compliance with a leverage ratio of at least 3%.
-They had already been required to publish their leverage ratios since 1 January 2015.
-Compliance with this ratio, which compares regulatory equity with exposure, is and has been a particular challenge for BNG and NWB.
-In this context, the leverage ratio (LR) of NWB, for example, stood at just 2.4% as at year-end 2020, while that of BNG was also comparatively low in 2020 (3.5%).
+Source: Issuers, NORD/LB Markets Strategy & Floor Research Compliance with leverage ratio considered a challenge Since 1st January 2018, the institutes have been obliged to fulfill CRR/Basel III regulatory framework conditions, including compliance with a leverage ratio (LR) of at least 3%.
+They had already been required to publish their leverage ratios since 1st January 2015.
+Compliance with this ratio, which compares regulatory equity with exposure, has been and remains a particular challenge for BNG and NWB.
+For example, the LR of NWB amounted to just 2.6% as at year-end 2021.
+In financial year 2022, the ratio increased to 3.1%, meaning that it now stands only marginally above the regulatory minimum.
+In contrast, BNG has made huge improvements in this regard over the past couple of years.
+For example, its LR has risen significantly from 3.5% as at the end of 2020 to 10.6% in financial year 2021.
+In 2022, this metric then increased to 13.0%.
+This renewed growth can be attributed, in particular, to the reduced balance sheet total.
 While, in principle, compliance at 3% still applies, a model has been approved for European promotional banks allowing these institutes to fulfil leverage ratio requirements on the basis of a modified approach.
-Our understanding of the matter is that these (promotional) banks have had to satisfy an "adjusted leverage ratio" since mid-2021, which does not take into account modified pass-through loans, for example.
-For NWB, this adjusted leverage ratio came in at 14.3%, and at 10.6% for BNG.
+Our understanding of the matter is that these (promotional) institutes have had to comply with an "adjusted leverage ratio" from mid-2021 onwards, which does not take into account pass-through loans, for example.
+This leads to decreased risk exposure and, all things being equal, ensures that the metric rises.
+For NWB, this adjusted LR came in at 18.9% as at year-end 2022 (2021: 14.3%) and at 13.0% for BNG.
+As such, the adjusted calculation means that compliance with the 3% threshold no longer poses a problem.